codytheroux96/csv-to-json/README.md

 # CSV to JSON Formatter

 ## Description
-This repository is a command line tool I made that takes the contents of a csv file and formats them into JSON.
-There are also tests that accompany the code written in this repository.
+This repository is a command line tool that takes the contents of a csv file and formats them into JSON.

 ## Usage
 - You will need to have Go(Golang) installed on your machine in order to run this program